If you're looking for a great story, chances are you'll find it here.

 315 Iron Horse Way, Suite 101

 The best way to receive notice of new story ideas and general information about Rhode Island is to Join Our Mailing List.

 Rhode Island may be small, but it packs a cultural and scenic punch.
-Within Rhode Island's borders is one of the largest concentrations of historic landmarks in the nation, a vibrant arts and culutral scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.
+Rhode Island offers a large concentration of historic landmarks, a vibrant arts and cultural scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.

-Providence is never more than a 30-minute drive from anywhere in the state - from the beaches of Narragansett to the City-by-the-Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.
+Providence is a quick drive from anywhere in the state - from the beaches of Narragansett to the City-by-the-Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.

-The Rhode Island Economic Development Corporation offers the travel and tourism industry access to an unparalleled array of natural resources and critical infrastructure:
+The Rhode Island Commerce Corporation offers the travel and tourism industry access to an unparalleled array of natural resources and critical infrastructure: